fit-r2lab/r2lab-demos/oai-skype/oai-scenario.md

 We have a script that sets up the experiment background completely in one run.
 At this point, it does:

+* optionnally:
-* optionnally load correct images on all 4 nodes (including scrambler)
+  * `--load` : load correct images on all 4 nodes (including scrambler)
+  * `--reset` : or just reset (reboot) them
 * turn the phone off in all cases
 * and then
+  * setup the infrastructure,
+  * start the eNode B
-  * kill, init, configure and start
+  * start the phone
-  * on all 3 nodes (except scrambler for now)
+  * finally, scrambler is left alone for now
-* at that point the **5G setup is complete** and you can do what your experiment is about: **play with the phone**, place calls, etc..
+* at that point the **5G setup is complete** and you can do what your experiment is about: **deal with the phone manually**, run youtube or skype or chrome, etc..
 * all this time the script is prompting you for an experiment name; **once you enter one**, it will:
    * capture relevant data from all 3 nodes (i.e. put in tar remotely)
    * and these tar files are collected in the current directory.

-Typically if you enter `redeux` as the name for the experiment you will find
+Typically if you enter `redeux` as the name for the experiment you will find 3 tar files as follows, which additionnally are all untared in `redeux`

 ```
 ~/git/r2lab/demos/oai-skype $ ls -l redeux*